Title: Back to the Garden

--Rebecca Tuhus-Dubrow, in cli-fi essay at Dissent Magazine
+-Rebecca Tuhus-Dubrow, in Dissent Magazine

 Clara Hume has written a powerful prophecy of the future, and not so far away at that.
 If we don’t solve the pressing environment issues of today, the scenario she depicts may very well come to pass.